tejasnarayanan/Inventoryorderprediction/README.md

-# Inventory Order Prediction
-The issue of inventory management (understocking or overstocking of inventory) has long been recognized as a significant challenge, and although various solutions have been proposed by academia, they are not without their limitations.

-A lot of the common ways to deal with inventory problems assume that **demand follows a certain standard distribution**, like Poisson or normal.
-Howver, in practice, **demand does not follow a standard distribution**.
-So all the models developed automatically fail.

-Hence, the principal objective of the organization is to predict and anticipate market demand.
-The decision has been made to employ Machine Learning models, specifically the **Decision Tree** and **Random Forest Algorithm,** for the purpose of predicting demand.

-The dataset was gathered so that accurate demand forecasting techniques can be used to help the organization increase the efficiency of its inventory.
-The performance of the machine learning models has been visualized using Python.

-The RMSE value is just around 60–65 units when applied to the test data.
-This shows how efficient using sophisticated Machine learning techniques is at predicting demand.
-It shows that ML models have the best use case when the demand does not follow a standard distribution.
+**Inventory Order Prediction: A Machine Learning Approach **
+Inventory management has long been a critical challenge for businesses, balancing the risks of understocking and overstocking.
+While academia has proposed various solutions, many traditional models are built on the assumption that demand follows standard distributions like Poisson or normal.
+However, real-world demand patterns often defy these assumptions, rendering such models less effective.

+Recognizing this limitation, I have leveraged Machine Learning (ML) models to predict and anticipate market demand.
+Specifically, we've employed Decision Tree and Random Forest algorithms, known for their ability to capture complex, non-linear relationships in data.

+Our dataset was meticulously compiled to enable accurate demand forecasting, with the ultimate goal of enhancing inventory efficiency.
+Using Python, we've visualized the performance of these ML models, yielding impressive results.

+The models demonstrated remarkable accuracy, with Root Mean Square Error (RMSE) values of just 60-65 units when applied to test data, in comparision to other traditional models giving an error range of +/-600.
+This performance underscores the efficacy of sophisticated ML techniques in predicting demand, particularly in scenarios where demand doesn't conform to standard distributions.

+This approach represents a significant advancement in inventory management, offering a more flexible and accurate method of demand forecasting.
+By embracing ML, businesses can better navigate the complexities of real-world market dynamics, leading to optimized inventory levels and improved operational efficiency.